OctopusDeploy/docs/docs/administration/high-availability/migrate/index.md

 1. Provision the shared storage folder.
 2. Move the SQL Server Database, if necessary.
 3. Use the `Octopus.Server.exe path` [command](/docs/octopus-rest-api/octopus.server.exe-command-line/path.md) to tell Octopus to use the shared storage folder.
-4. Move the existing task logs, packages and artifacts from the existing Octopus Server node into the shared storage folders.
+4. Move the existing task logs, packages, and artifacts from the existing Octopus Server node into the shared storage folders.
 5. Add the additional nodes and load balancer as required.